 This is part two of a two part series I am writing in celebration of my debut novel (which you will buy if you are a smart and attractive individual).
 You can read part one here to catch up, but if you already have, then on with the list!
 Continue reading

-In the second of four special articles, Movie Metropolis founder Adam Brannon shares the first five films that changed the way he viewed cinema.
-Rob’s second five will be revealed on Thursday with the final part of Adam’s article being published on Saturday.
+Movie Metropolis founder Adam Brannon shares the first five films that changed the way he viewed cinema.
+Check out the second five in his next article.

 Film has always meant an awful lot to me.
 But it’s not just films that I love, I adore anything film related.
 From memorabilia to the smell of a new Blu-ray, my passion for cinema goes far beyond sitting down and actually watching a movie.